 What Are Terpenes?

-The complete guide to the aromatic compounds that define cannabis flavor, aroma, and therapeutic effects.
+The complete guide to the aromatic compounds that shape scent, flavor, and experience across the natural world.

 Quick Answer